KevinGimbel/fakedata_generator/README.md

 - [mktoc](https://github.com/KevinGimbel/mktoc) is used for table of content generation in the README.md
 - [grcov](https://github.com/mozilla/grcov) is used to generate the coverage badge
     - this is currently done by hand and not by CI, run `helpers/coverage.sh` to update the badge
+- [nix](https://nix.dev/) for the dev environment (packages, tools, ...)

+The nix environment can be setup with `nix develop`.
+It contains all tools needed to work with this code base, in pre-defined versions so everybody gets the same environment and the same packages.

 ## Code of Conduct
 [⬆️ Back to Top](#table-of-contents)